How to Create an Online Marketplace: From Idea to Development

 - Notifications.
 Inform users about important actions (orders and their processing, comments, etc.).

 - Shopping cart.
-Add and manage orders.
+Easy check-out for add to shopping cart and manage orders.

 - Feedback system.
 It also includes the ability to rate products.